-> The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content as part of a social community.
+The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and actively engage with your content.
 This helps to create user-generated content …

-> (Users can engage with your WordPress site and create user-generated content.
+(Users can engage with your WordPress site and create user-generated content.
 Source: ElegantThemes)

 You can enhance the WordPress native commenting feature using third-party commenting plugins that integrate comments with social media, helping to share and spread UGC around.

 CommentLuv encourages readers to comment using SEO and social reward features like search-indexable backlinks, social enticements for sharing your content, using keywords in the name and the ability to add twitter names to comments.

 To learn more about this plugin, go here: